 However, a joint venture may raise competition issues, if, for example, the joint venture will have a significant market share.
-In circumstances such as this, the joint venture may be subject to review by the Office of Fair Trading and it can be a good idea to seek guidance from the outset.
+In circumstances such as this, the joint venture may be subject to review by the Competition and Markets Authority and it can be a good idea to seek guidance from the outset.

 Competition law aims to prevent collaborations that reduce competition.
 In most cases, this only applies if you and your joint venture partner have a combined market share of more than 25%.

 Some forms of collaboration are strictly prohibited in any circumstances, for example, agreements to fix prices or to share markets.
 On the other hand, there are some limited exceptions that can, for example, allow collaboration on research and development.